Placeholder-Software/wasmbox/docs/reference/code/wasmtime/valuekind.md

 ### ExternRef

-ExternRef represents an "opaque" reference to any data within WebAssembly.
+ExternRef represents an **opaque** reference to any data within WebAssembly.
 Any C# reference type (anything derived from `object`) can be passed as an `ExternRef`.
+WASM code cannot create new `externref` values.
+WASM code cannot do anything with an `externref`, other than pass it as an argument to other functions.

+These properties make `externref` objects useful as "capabilities" which WASM can access.
+For example if you pass a `GameObject` into some WASM code as an `externref` and the same code later passes you back a `GameObject` you know that it **must** be an object you gave to the WASM earlier, because it is impossible for WASM to create new `externref` values.